 How the Flag Reflects Indonesia’s Identity

 Indonesia is an archipelago with over 17,000 islands, home to numerous ethnic groups, languages, and cultures.
-Despite this diversity, the Indonesian flag unifies the people across regional, cultural, and linguistic differences.

 The red and white colors of the flag signify the values of freedom, unity, and peace that tie the country together.
 It reminds Indonesians that, despite their diversity, they share a common identity and pride in their nation's history and independence.